 Pro tip: Use any beach waves salt spray on dry hair instead of wet hair—it works better to give a wave when strands are dry instead of leaving hair looking greasy.
 You should also avoid spritzing your roots and focus on the middle and ends.

-John Frieda Beach Blonde Sea Waves Sea Salt Spray, 5 Ounce
+John Frieda Beach Blonde Sea Waves Salt Spray, Wave Texturizing Spray, with Natural Sea Salt to Enhance Wavy Hair for Tousled Volume, 5 Ounce

 This spray leaves hair looking naturally wavy without feeling sticky.

 John Frieda’s salt spray is an excellent drugstore option, but if you’re willing to spend a little more, I absolutely love Oribe Apres Beach Waves and Shine Spray, which is something of a cult favorite.
 Some salt sprays tend to dull hair, but this one is made with moisturizing oils and extracts to leave your hair looking shinier.

 This never makes your hair feel sticky at all and it doesn’t leave behind a greasy-looking sheen.
 It adds just the right amount of texture without looking or feeling crunchy.
 It also smells really great and doesn’t have that fake beachy smell that many aren’t a fan of.

 A little goes a long way with this one—a few spritzes is enough to add the perfect amount of texture to your hair.
 I’ve had a large bottle for years, and I use it all the time.